czprz/dever/README.md

 Afterwards you can list all available components by running the command

 ```
-dever env -l
+dever list
 ```

-If the component you're interested in starting an local environment for is available.
-Use any of the keywords as [component] in dever env [component]
+If the project you're interested in starting a local environment for is available.
+Use any of the keywords as [keyword] in `dever [keyword] env`

-As as example you might want to run the environment for an component.
+As an example, you might want to run the environment for a project.
 Then the command would possibly be like this

 ```
-dever env ec --start
+dever ec env --start
 ```

 Additional commands are available for environment setup / help therefore it's a good idea to check possible commands like this

 ```
-dever env ec
+dever ec env
 ```
 or
 ```
-dever env ec --help
+dever ec env --help
 ```

 Or you could also check the list of commands below in the [Available Commands](#available-commands)